-Note that a flag cannot be decreased below zero and that Object 0 is a special object because the Interpreter considers it as a source of light.
+Note that a flag cannot be decreased below zero and that Object O is a special object because the Interpreter considers it as a source of light.

 There is a summary of the flags and a summary of the conditions and actions that can be used, on the last page, of this manual.
-As mentioned earlier, when diagnostics are requested the values of flags 0-30 are printed so that you can monitor the values of these flags.
+As mentioned earlier, when diagnostics are requested the values of the flags are printed so that you can monitor them.